SarahAlshaikhmohamed/Car-Sales-Analysis/README.md

 ---
 ### 📈 Results & Insights
--Outlier Detection: Identified extreme values in Price, Mileage, and Year that could represent data entry errors or rare luxury/classic vehicles.
+1. Outlier Detection: Identified extreme values in Price, Mileage, and Year that could represent data entry errors or rare luxury/classic vehicles.
--Price and mileage are two sides of the same coin and are fundamental for setting competitive market prices.
+2. Price and mileage are two sides of the same coin and are fundamental for setting competitive market prices.
--Finding: Price has a strong positive correlation with two key factors:
+3. Finding: Price has a strong positive correlation with two key factors:
-                          -Year of Manufacture (+0.7): Newer cars are priced higher, as expected.
+   - Year of Manufacture (+0.7): Newer cars are priced higher, as expected.
-                          -Engine Size (+0.6): Vehicles with larger engines are more expensive.
+   - Engine Size (+0.6): Vehicles with larger engines are more expensive.
--Mileage showed a weaker negative correlation with Price, suggesting that while higher mileage reduces price, the car's age and engine size are more influential determinants of its value.
+4. Mileage showed a weaker negative correlation with Price, suggesting that while higher mileage reduces price, the car's age and engine size are more influential determinants of its value.

 ---
-### 🚀 Recommendations & Future Work (Will be updated)
+### 🚀 Recommendations & Future Work
- -Dealers should focus on competitive pricing in popular ranges.
+ - Dealers should focus on competitive pricing in popular ranges.

- -Buyers should consider mileage as a major factor for value.
+ - Buyers should consider mileage as a major factor for value.
  - Fine tuning for the ML and state model.
  - Deploy API & dashboard on cloud (Heroku / Render / AWS).
  - Expand dataset with more real-world data.

 ---
 ### 👥 Contributors